How much does a funeral cost in Australia?

 Bank funeral exception.
 Most major Australian banks will pay the funeral director's itemised invoice directly from the deceased's frozen account before probate is granted.

 Centrelink bereavement payment.
-Surviving partners on a pension may receive up to 14 weeks of pension as a lump sum.
+Surviving partners on a pension may receive a lump sum covering the 14 weeks after the death, but it is the difference between the couple rate and the new single rate over that period, not the full pension for 14 weeks.
 See Services Australia - bereavement payments for current eligibility.

 ATO compassionate release of super.
 Apply before paying the invoice from your own funds.